 We now focus on the M-step.
-From (21), it is evident that each kernel hyperparameters can be updated independently of the rest of the parameters.
-The following theorem, inspired from [2] and [9], shows how to update the kernel hyperparameters.
+From (21), it is evident that the each kernel hyperparameters can be updated independently of the rest of the parameters.
+The following theorem, first introduced in [2] and [9], shows how to update the kernel hyperparameters.